ProAgent: Building Proactive Cooperative Agents with Large Language Models: Method

 In the cooperative setting, the \texttt{Verificator} module plays a crucial role in scrutinizing and identifying any unreasonable or flawed planning generated by the LLMs.
 Its primary function involves analyzing the underlying reasons for these inadequacies and providing valuable insights and suggestions for improvement.
 In the ProAgent framework, this process entails conducting a thorough investigation through multiple rounds of prompt and response between the agent and the LLMs.

-To illustrate this process, we present an example based on Overcooked-AI, where we employ a \texttt{Preconditions Check} prompt and response.
+To illustrate this process, we present an example based on \textit{Overcooked-AI} , where we employ a three-round prompt and response approach, including \texttt{Preconditions Check}, \texttt{Double-check}, and \texttt{Error Conclusion}.
 It's important to note that the number of rounds or the specific interaction style is not restricted, and the core idea behind the \texttt{Verificator} module remains focused on decomposing how to replan for the current agent when receiving negative feedback from external environments by checking and determination.

 \textbf{Preconditions Check}: The \texttt{Preconditions Check} involves signaling the LLMs if the current plan is illegal due to internal checks before its actual execution.
 A robust internal checking mechanism can prevent failures when the LLMs haven't fully understood the consequences of their chosen skill under the current state.
-In the Overcooked-AI example, we design the condition check prompt by leveraging both the current scene and the failed skill as inputs.
+In the \textit{Overcooked-AI} example, we design the condition check prompt by leveraging both the current scene and the failed skill as inputs.
 We employ a trigger prompt to enable the LLMs to individually verify each precondition of the skill and pinpoint the specific one that led to the failure.
 To aid in solving multi-step reasoning problems, prompting techniques like CoT are also adopted.
-An instance of the trigger prompt in Overcooked-AI could be: "\textit{Analysis of why I cannot execute this skill in the current scene step by step.}" The preconditions of each skill can be expressed either in natural language or in pseudo-code form, which can be more effective as proposed in previous works \cite{liang2022code, singh2022progprompt}.
-As an example, we construct the precondition for the skill \texttt{pickup(onion)} as follows:
+An instance of the trigger prompt in Overcooked-AI could be: "\textit{Analysis of why I cannot execute this skill in the current scene step by step.}" The preconditions of each skill can be expressed either in natural language or in pseudo-code form, which can be more effective as proposed in previous works~\citep{liang2023code, singh2023progprompt}.